Roberto Mancini: Inter

 Despite his successes, the inability to make any real progress in the Champions League displeased Inter Milan owner Massimo Moratti.
 Inter Milan was knocked out in the first knockout round of the Champions League by Liverpool.
 The first leg took place at Anfield, with defender Marco Materazzi being sent off in the 30th minute.
-Inter Milan almost held out for a draw, but two late goals in the 85th and 90th minute by Liverpool damaged Inter's hopes of progressing.
+Inter Milan almost held out for a draw, but two late goals in the 85th and 90th minutes by Liverpool damaged Inter's hopes of progressing.
 The return leg was at the San Siro, but again Mancini was not helped by the ill discipline of his players, with Nicolás Burdisso being sent off in the 50th minute before Fernando Torres scored for Liverpool in the 64th minute to seal the tie 3–0 on aggregate.
 After being eliminated by Liverpool, Mancini wanted to leave after the season, but changed his mind the following day.

-In March 2008, amid rumours that he was to be sacked and replaced by Chelsea manager José Mourinho at the end of the season, Mancini announced his intention to step down at the end of the 2007–08 season.
+In March 2008, amid rumours that he was to be dismissed and replaced by Chelsea manager José Mourinho at the end of the season, Mancini announced his intention to step down at the end of the 2007–08 season.
 He rescinded this decision a day later after meeting with Moratti.
 On 29 May 2008, Inter Milan officially announced the sacking of Mancini.
-Moratti justified the sacking by pointing to Mancini's comments after the Liverpool defeat.
+Moratti justified the dismissal by pointing to Mancini's comments after the Liverpool defeat.
 He was replaced by Mourinho.

 Out of football

 Mancini was linked to the vacant Chelsea manager's position in May 2008 and then the same role at Notts County.
-On 30 October 2009, Mancini won compensation for his sacking by Inter.
+On 30 October 2009, Mancini won compensation for his dismissal by Inter.
 The contract settlement meant Mancini was actually unemployable by any other club from May 2008 to October 2009.
 It was rumoured that Mancini was entitled to a €16 million pay-off, but in the end, he reportedly settled for €5 million.